Emma922/Traffic-accidents-in-Colombia/README.md

 - Monitor accident trends over time to evaluate the impact of preventive measures and identify emerging risk patterns.
 ---

-## Insights Deep Dive

-### Vehicle Type
--Motorcyclists account for over 70% of the 280 fatalities (232 cases), far exceeding cyclists (36) and automobile drivers (12).
-- They show the highest risk across genders and are linked strongly to various accident types (chi-square p=2.652e-11 with victim characteristics).
-- Cyclists mainly suffer collisions where not at fault (e.g., struck by vehicles).
 ​

 ## Insights Deep Dive